Disability Federation of Ireland Staff

 John Dolan Chief Executive OfficerJohn's contact details

-Aaron Browne IT AdministratorAaron's contact details & bio
+Aaron Browne ICT Systems AdministratorAaron's contact details & bio

-Aaron Brown came to DFI one day in 2003 in the good company of the late, great Martin Naughton.
+Aaron Brown came to DFI one day in 2003 in the good company of the late Martin Naughton.
 The email wasn’t working and Martin thought Aaron could fix it.
-In the intervening 14 years many things have broken down and DFI discovered there is very little Aaron can’t fix.
-He is also, by far, the fastest person in DFI running regularly with his local WSAF Running Club.
+In the intervening years many things have broken down and DFI discovered there is very little Aaron can’t fix.

 Even the never ending changes in technology can’t out-run him.
 He is certified in GPDR data protection policy, Microsoft Word, and Project Management.
 He is very enthusiastic about the changes and improvement that Office 365 can bring to our working environment in DFI.
 Because so many of our staff work remotely keeping everyone connected is an ongoing challenge.

 As someone who lives in a family with disability he is happy to use his skills to support DFI’s work.

 Irena Chuchuligin Administrator – Membership and EventsIrena's contact details & bio

 Irena joined DFI in April 2023 as Administrator – Membership and Events.

 Originally from Bulgaria, she moved to Ireland eight years ago with her family and instantly fell in love with the country.

 During her time in Ireland, some of her achievements are QQI Level 6 in Effective People Management, Mentor in L.E.A.P. program supported by City of Dublin Education and Training Board.